 How Secure is the Atlas Athlete Pack?

 By now, I have knocked my Athlete pack against a few trees, rocks, and walls.
 It has fallen off a chair a few times.
 As far as I can tell my gear inside survived the impacts – some of which are not insignificant.
-The overall design and solid build structure give me confidence that with backpack serves as a protective shell to minor impacts and falls.
+The overall design and solid build structure give me confidence that with backpack serves as a protective shell against minor impacts and falls.

 With the camera compartment located along with the back panel, it is impossible for a thief to get in there while you are wearing it.
 All of the exterior nooks and pockets do make the pack vulnerable to skilled pickpockets so I advise not keeping anything of value on the outside of the pack when you are in crowded places such as public transport, markets, train stations, etc.